FIFA (video game series): FIFA 23

 The last game in the series under the partnership with EA Sports and FIFA, FIFA 23 features World Cup and Women's World Cup modes available post-launch.
 It keeps modes such as Ultimate Team and Career, and licenses to the major European leagues and players, clubs, and stadiums.
 This latest installment features playable women's domestic leagues for very first time in the franchise history, such as the FA Women's Super League in England, Frauen-Bundesliga in Germany, Division 1 Féminine in France and the National Women's Soccer League in the U.S. Cross-play between Xbox Series X/S, PS5, PC and Stadia players, as well as Xbox One and PS4 players, is supported at launch.
 It released on 30 September 2022.

 The game features fictional club AFC Richmond from the Apple TV+ series Ted Lasso.
+On September 22, 2023, EA Sports launched EA Sports FC, serving as the direct successor to their former FIFA series.